finanalyst/RF-Draft/articles-of-association.md

 **Article 48.** Financial reports

-<span class="para" id="7ee98cf"></span>Without prejudice to what is provided otherwise by law, the Executive Board is obliged to prepare and put on paper the balance sheet and the statement of income and expenditure of the Raku Foundation each year within six months after the end of the financial year.
+<span class="para" id="7a18c30"></span>Without prejudice to what is provided otherwise by law, the Executive Board is obliged to prepare and put on paper the balance sheet and the statement of income and expenditure of the Raku Foundation each year before the new board is installed.
 In the event that the Raku Foundation maintains one or more enterprises, which, pursuant to the law, have to be listed in the Trade Register of the Chamber of Commerce, the net turnover and profit or loss of each enterprise shall be stated in the statement of income and expenditure.

 **Article 49.** Archiving